memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.all_shortest_paths.md

     The algorithm to use to compute the path lengths.
     Supported options: ‘dijkstra’, ‘bellman-ford’.
     Other inputs produce a ValueError.
-    If `weight` is None, unweighted graph methods are used, and this suggestion is ignored.
+    If `weight` is `None`, unweighted graph methods are used, and this suggestion is ignored.

 **Returns**

-A generator of all paths between source and target.
+A list of all paths between source and target.